Teikyo Lab.

 Animal bones

-Among the many cultural properties excavated, mainly metal products are brought back to Japan for preservation and restoration.
+Of the many cultural assets excavated, mainly metal products are being brought back to Japan for preservation and restoration.
 This is because metals that are not well preserved will rust and deteriorate.
-We are investigating the internal structure and materials using various analyzers.
-Associate Professor Fujisawa, who is in charge of conservation and restoration of such cultural properties and scientific analysis, says that the mission is to preserve the cultural properties in good condition and pass them on to future generations.
+Various analytical equipment is being used to examine the internal structure and materials.
+Associate Professor Fujisawa Akira, who is in charge of the preservation, restoration and scientific analysis of such cultural assets, says that his mission is to preserve the cultural assets in good condition and pass them on to future generations.

 State of preservation and restoration